The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 For example, say your billing due date was the 1st and you had a grace period to make your payment until the 5th.
 If you did not make the payment by the 6th, your policy could be cancelled.
 In order to reinstate your policy without a lapse, you would need to back pay your dues from the 1st until you restarted coverage.
 You might also be charged a reinstatement fee as a penalty for letting your policy lapse.
 This depends on your insurer's policies.

 A reinstatement after a lapse in coverage is a little different.
 This can happen if you’ve waited too long to reinstate your policy.
 As a result you'll basically need to get a new one.
 In this case, your renewal date will probably change, as you’re creating a brand new auto insurance policy.
 Moreover, your car insurance rate might change, or you could be placed on a different payment plan.
+If you need a new policy, enter your zip code below to see comparison quotes on auto insurance.

 The only difference between having an expired car insurance policy and being uninsured is the ease with which you can reinstate your policy.
 In both cases, you're vulnerable for the duration of time in which you're uninsured.
 Even if you get into an accident the day after your policy lapses, you're in the same boat as someone who hasn’t had car insurance coverage in years.
 If your policy expires before an accident, you'll have a tough time getting a claim paid out for any of the resulting damage.
 Bottom line: if your policy has expired, get it reinstated as soon as possible.